Pâté: Other countries

-In Central and Eastern Europe, pâté from poultry liver is very popular and it is commonly known as pashtet (паштет, "pâté", pasztet, paštika).
+In Central and Eastern Europe, pâté from poultry liver is very popular and it is commonly known as pashtet (паштет, "pâté", pasztet, paštika, pašteta).
 Liver from other animals (such as cow) can also be used.
 The liver is first cooked (boiled or fried) and mixed with butter or fat and seasonings such as fresh or fried onions, carrots, spices, and herbs.
 It can be further cooked (usually baked), but most often used without any other preparation.
 In Russia, the pâté is served on a plate or in a bowl, and is typically moulded into the shapes of animals, such as hedgehogs.

 In Ashkenazi Jewish cuisine, a similar recipe is known as chopped liver, with schmaltz used instead of butter and hard-boiled eggs frequently added.
 Another common type of pâté in Jewish cuisine, also popular in Russia and Ukraine, is vorschmack, or gehakte herring (chopped herring).
 In Vietnamese cuisine, pâté is commonly used on bánh mì baguette-type sandwiches.